AndersenLab/dry-guide/docs/other/caendr.md

 __tools__ - This directory contains any data or file depencies for an associated tool.

 - tools
 	- pairwise_indel_primer
 		- sv.20200815.bed.gz
 		- sv.20200815.bed.gz.tbi
 		- sv.20200815.vcf.gz
 		- sv.20200815.vcf.gz.csi
 		- sv.20200815.vcf.gz.tbi
 	- nemascan
 		- input_data
 			- all_species
 			- c_elegans
 				- annotations
 				- genotypes
 				- isotypes
 				- phenotypes
 			- c_briggsae
 				- ...
 			- c_tropicalis
 				- ...

 __bam__ - contains the BAM and BAI files for each sequenced strain of each species.
 It also contains the 'Download All BAM/BAI Files' script that is automatically generated by CAENDR (bam_bai_signed_download_script.sh)

 	- bam
 	- c_elegans
 		- AB1.bam
 		- AB1.bam.bai
 		- AB4.bam
 		- AB4.bam.bai
 		- etc...

 __reports__ - This directory contains the source data and the output from running the associated tool.
 The data and results are organized by the container and version (with the exception of the indel primer), and the hash of the tool's input data.

 	- reports
 	- heritability
 		- v0.01a
 			- 15251d73f683450317089dae6736dee3
 				- data.tsv
 				- result.tsv
 		- indel-primer
 			- 00d67eecc8a9ea13b7eb5e615b3a6860
 				- input.json
 				- result.tsv
 	- nemascan-nxf
 		- v1.0
 			- 00d67eecc8a9ea13b7eb5e615b3a6860
 				- data.tsv
 				- results
 					- Divergent_and_haplotype
 					- Genotype_Matrix
 					- Mapping
 					- Nextflow
 					- Phenotypes
 					- Plots
 					- Reports
 		- v1.0a
 			- 3facbf334a99a2cde3b6c4372cbe7da6
 				- data.tsv
 				- results
 					- Divergent_and_haplotype
 					- Genotype_Matrix
 					- Mapping
 					- Nextflow
 					- Phenotypes
 					- Plots
 					- Reports

 ### caendr-site-public-bucket

 This bucket contains files that have been manually uploaded to the bucket (following an expected naming convention) or created through the 'Admin' portal.
-The content of several pages on CeNDR depends on these files and their contents.
+The content of several pages on CaeNDR depends on these files and their contents.

-__dataset_release__ - This is the directory where formal releases of CeNDR data are uploaded
+__dataset_release__ - This is the directory where formal releases of CaeNDR data are uploaded

 - dataset_release
 	- c_elegans
 		- 20160408
 		- 20170531
 		- 20180527
 		- 20200815
 		- 20210121
+		- 20220216
+		- 20230731
+		- 20231323
 			- release_notes.md
 			- methods.md
 			- alignment_report.html
 			- gatk_report.html
 			- concordance_report.html
-      - divergent_regions_strain.20210121.bed.gz
+			- divergent_regions_strain.20231323.bed.gz
 			- variation
-        - WI.20210121.soft-filter.vcf.gz
+				- WI.20231323.soft-filter.vcf.gz
-        - WI.20210121.soft-filter.vcf.gz.tbi
+				- WI.20231323.soft-filter.vcf.gz.tbi
-        - WI.20210121.soft-filter.isotype.vcf.gz
+				- WI.20231323.soft-filter.isotype.vcf.gz
-        - WI.20210121.soft-filter.isotype.vcf.gz.tbi
+				- WI.20231323.soft-filter.isotype.vcf.gz.tbi
-        - WI.20210121.hard-filter.vcf.gz
+				- WI.20231323.hard-filter.vcf.gz
-        - WI.20210121.hard-filter.vcf.gz.tbi
+				- WI.20231323.hard-filter.vcf.gz.tbi
-        - WI.20210121.hard-filter.isotype.vcf.gz
+				- WI.20231323.hard-filter.isotype.vcf.gz
-        - WI.20210121.hard-filter.isotype.vcf.gz.tbi
+				- WI.20231323.hard-filter.isotype.vcf.gz.tbi
-        - WI.20210121.impute.isotype.vcf.gz
+				- WI.20231323.impute.isotype.vcf.gz
-        - WI.20210121.impute.isotype.vcf.gz.tbi
+				- WI.20231323.impute.isotype.vcf.gz.tbi
 			- tree
-        - WI.20210121.hard-filter.min4.tree
+				- WI.20231323.hard-filter.min4.tree
-        - WI.20210121.hard-filter.min4.tree.pdf
+				- WI.20231323.hard-filter.min4.tree.pdf
-        - WI.20210121.hard-filter.isotype.min4.tree
+				- WI.20231323.hard-filter.isotype.min4.tree
-        - WI.20210121.hard-filter.isotype.min4.tree.pdf
+				- WI.20231323.hard-filter.isotype.min4.tree.pdf
 			- haplotype
 				- haplotype.png
 				- haplotype.pdf
 				- sweep.pdf
 				- sweep_summary.tsv

 __Profile__ - User Profile photos for Staff, Advisory Committee, etc... are uploaded here when managed using the 'Admin' portal

 - profile
 	- photos
 		- 0f7394fa0d48431884e673b34f4c4dea.jpg

 ### caendr-site-static-bucket

 This bucket contains static site resources like images, videos, example data, etc...
-These files are stored in the CAENDR git repo, but are not accessible from the CeNDR web server.
+These files are stored in the CAENDR git repo, but are not accessible from the CaeNDR web server.
 Terraform will automatically upload them to the caendr-site-static-bucket.
 To reference any of these assets on a page, you can use the Jinja macro ext_asset()

 example: